Most college students are on a tight budget.

 Let’s take a look at a few.

 Get a frugal roommate.
-He or she will inspire you to save money.
+He or she will inspire you to start saving money.
 Disapproving glances, sighs, and frowns will warn you against wasting money.

 Save money on entertainment by making your own silly movies and music videos with friends.
 You’ll have plenty of fun.
 If they’re something you wouldn’t want your Grandma to see, don’t put them on YouTube.
 Also, keep in mind that prospective employers check social media websites.